Metalic and horrible sound quality when call are made through 3G network / Replicant 4.2 & 6.0 on I9300

 So this issus is temportaly solved for me, but will be a problem as soon as my new operator decides to use more the voice over data technology...

-#4 Updated by Wolfgang Wiedmeyer 11 months ago
+#4 Updated by Wolfgang Wiedmeyer about 1 year ago

 I could reproduce the issue when calling a LTE-enabled phone.
 I tested it with two i9300 phones which run Replicant 6.0.
 Only one of them had the issue.
 First, I thought the reason were different baseband firmwares on both phones, but this doesn't seem to be the case.